neerajchowdary889/Performance-Log/README.md

 Step 4: Open "***performance.log***" to see Temperatures, RAM usage, CPU utilization and Disk usage.

 Step 5: Press "***CTRL C***" in terminal to stop performance.sh running.

+- Note: You might need to give permission to execute "***chmod +x performance.sh***". you might need to enter this command to every file.